cam48eco/LifeDWH/Readme.md

 In all of above mentioned cases, it was neccessary to transform the data from the original formats into one format common for all (.csv) with common data structure.
 In result, each .csv file included following columns:
 - column "gmina_name" with the name of the local community,
-- column "date" with the indication of the date, when observation has been made (01.01.1995 to 01.01.2022 with one-year step),
+- column "date" with the indication of the date, when observation has been made (01.01.1995 with one-year step),
 - column(s) named after variable(s) name with the values registered for variable for given "gmina_name" on given "date".

 In result, 33 .csv files have been created and filled with data (depending on the data source, this process was more or less automated).
 The source' data catalogue includes: